Frostielocks/ID3-Automator/README.md

 ```
 1. Navigate to the directory where you saved ID3Automator
 2. Open the terminal
-3. If running executable: type ID3Automator.exe with command line arguments as specified in Usage
 3. If running .py: type python ID3-Automator.py with command line arguments as specified in Usage
 ```